psychemedia/island-storynotes/odo.md

 288,note2), and, as bishop, witnesses aoharter of St. Evroul on 26 Sept.
 1050 (ib. v.
 180).
-Ha witnesses various charters during the subsequent years, and was present at eccle- siastical councils held at Rouen in 1066,
-1061, and 1063.
-He was present at the council held at Lillebonne in 1066 to con- sider the projeoted invasion of England, and, according to one account, contributed one hundred ships to the fleet (Lyttelton, Hist. of Henry II, i.
+Ha witnesses various charters during the subsequent years, and was present at ecclesiastical councils held at Rouen in 1066, 1061, and 1063.
+He was present at the council held at Lillebonne in 1066 to consider the projeoted invasion of England, and, according to one account, contributed one hundred ships to the fleet (Lyttelton, Hist. of Henry II, i.
 623), though Wace (0180)